ritagri/winery/README.md

 The goal of this project is to provide minimalistic django project for e-shop, which just has the basic setup you can expand on.

-Template is written with  PyCharm Community Edition 2022.1.3 using Django 4.1.1.
+Template is written with  PyCharm Community Edition 2022.1.3 using Django 4.1.1. (admin: rita, psw: rita)

 GETTING STARTED